Last updated: 5/10/17

 Quick Change Handpieces

-These handpieces fit only one size of tool shank.
+These handpieces fit only one size of the tool shank.
 But, there are collet sets for the Foredom, that adjust to different tool shank sizes.
 Check to make sure that they will work with your handpiece or if you can purchase a different handpiece that will work with your motor and accommodate the collets.
 I have found, that all the different Foredom handpieces I own, work with the Harbor Freight Flex Shaft.

 Miscellaneous Attachments (just a small sample)